What is good content for developers?

-When the technology or standards isn’t completely set, clearly state that.
+When the technology or standards aren’t completely set, clearly state that.
 The platform is evolving; developers like to be brought along as partners in the evolution.
 And they can help it progress.

-When things change, let developers know.
-Update standards and documentation and let developers know what changed.
+When things change, update standards and documentation, and let developers know what changed.

 Tip: Regular reviews of new and existing content are the key to accuracy.
 Both content creators and subject matter experts should participate in reviews.

 Good content is structured.
 It has a job to do, and sometimes two or three jobs at once.
-For example, the headline on a page helps a user know what the page is about, and it can also help the user find the page in the first place and understand where the page and its content fit within the larger context of the experience.
+For example, the headline on a page helps a user know what the page is about.
+It can also help the user navigate to the page and understand where the page and its content fit within the larger context of the experience.
 That’s a lot.
 We have to structure a headline to make sure it accomplishes all those things.